 Adam is a current MA student in Lehigh University's Literature and Social Justice program.
 He studies contemporary American literature and cultural productions, researching their relationship to the political economy.
 He also teaches first-year writing at Lehigh.
 As an advocate for the public and digital humanities, Adam works with the rest of the Southsider staff to make conversations of art and culture accessible to the broader Bethlehem community.

 Sam is a proud southside resident and a current Ph.D. student in the English department at Lehigh University, where her research focuses on contemporary African American literature, Latinx studies, and poetics.
 She also teaches first-year writing at Lehigh.
 Transplanted to South Bethlehem from another Pennsylvanian steel city, Sam understands the import of public art and supports initiatives designed by the community for the community.

-Ava is an undergraduate senior at Lehigh University, where she is an English major with a concentration in Creative Writing.
+Ava is a graduate student in Lehigh University's English Department.
 Originally from northern New Jersey, she is intrigued by Bethlehem's rich history and its cultural significance.
 Ava is the editor for both Literary Arts and Theater & Film.

 Lauren is an undergraduate junior at Lehigh University in the IDEAS (Integrated Degree in Engineering, Arts and Sciences) program, where she studies environmental engineering, psychology, and sociology.
 She works as the Visual Arts editor and is excited to explore South Bethlehem's lively artistic community alongside Southsider's readers.